 the older D/M/S format +20 degrees 44 minutes 53.60 seconds, -100 degrees 35 minutes 19.00 seconds (G**gle Earth)

 There are ample recreational activities here, solo or with a companion.
-The Mesa itself is fairly level and you can walk for miles on dirt roads or across country on friendly, neighboring, much larger ranchos or ejidos (communal landholdings) without fences or concerns.
-Or in a very short hike you are in rugged terrain requiring vigilance and caution.
+The Mesa itself is fairly level and you can walk for miles on dirt roads or across country on friendly, neighboring, much larger ranchos or ejidos (communal landholdings) with few fences or concerns.
+Or in a very short hike you can be in rugged terrain requiring vigilance and caution.
 Birdwatching is superb.
 Here is the chance to take your nature, wildlife and campesino photography to the next level.
 If you choose, you can immerse yourself here in the life of rural México from the micro to the macro.
 Fiestas and pachangas are frequent and abundant here for both religious and secular occasions.
 There's hardly any difference.
-Bring your camera, binoculars, mountain bike, pony, or quatrimoto (fourwheeler), there is much to discover here amongst these three extinct volcanoes in the heart of México's colonial silver mining district.
+Bring your camera, binoculars, mountain bike, pony, or quatrimoto (fourwheeler), there is much to discover here amongst these three dormant volcanoes in the heart of México's colonial silver mining district.

 The tranquil atmosphere and clean air at 7000' elevation is perfect for a private getaway whether it is a retreat for a writer or an artist or a honeymoon.
 This site is inspirational for poets and painters and lovers.
 Mornings in México are, of course, magical.
 You may also choose to engage Grace in an intensive workshop experience in one of the fiber arts or another of her many areas of expertise and experience.
 This is a working studio and farm with ongoing daily activities.
 You might learn to milk a goat, make tofu, or build a dry stack rock wall.